wetryingtodorock/getblock-docs/en/rpc-service/dgb/json-rpc/dgb_getblockheader.md

 ---
-title: dgb:getblockheader \[POST\]
+title: dgb:getblockheader - DigiByte
-description: If verbose is false, returns a string that is serialized, hex-encodeddata for blockheader hash.If verbose is true, returns an Object with information about blockheaderhash.
+description: Example code for the dgb:getblockheader json-rpc method. Сomplete guide on how to use dgb:getblockheader json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters